monodot/bankerchief/README.md

 ---

-Bankerchief creates simple reports from your bank's export data, to track your income and spending.
+Bankerchief is a simple, beautiful UI to track your income and spending, using the data files provided by your bank.
 There's no import step, no bank syncing, and no database.
-Drop CSV or JSON files into a folder, reload the page, and get charts and categorised spending reports.
+Simply drop CSV or JSON files into a folder, reload the page, and see charts and categorised spending reports.

-Designed to run on a home server and accessed via a VPN like Tailscale.
-Can also be installed as a PWA on mobile.
+It's designed to run on a home server and be accessed via a VPN like Tailscale.
+Bankerchief can also be installed as a Progressive Web App (PWA) on mobile so it appears on your home screen.

 <img src="./screenshot.webp" width="220" height="477"/>